ActivisionGameScience/ipyparallel-mesos/README.md

 - The entire security model of ipyparallel is to never send the key in the connection files over the network.
 This project completely ignores that and serves these files on an open http server.
 Running the engines inside containers likely offers some protection, but be warned this project make no attempt to protect you from hostile actors on your network.
 - The controller uses a large number of ports, for ease of deployment the controller docker container is run in HOST networking mode.
 - Currently each engine is run under a seperate docker container.
 While this is great for process management the cgroup isolation disallows memmapping numpy dataframes.
 TODO: investigate more processes per an engine

+## License

+All files are licensed under the BSD 3-Clause License as follows:

+> Copyright (c) 2016, Activision Publishing, Inc.
+> All rights reserved.
+>
+> Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met:
+>
+> 1. Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.
+>
+> 2. Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.
+>
+> 3. Neither the name of the copyright holder nor the names of its contributors may be used to endorse or promote products derived from this software without specific prior written permission.
+>
+> THIS SOFTWARE IS PROVIDED BY THE COPYRIGHT HOLDERS AND CONTRIBUTORS "AS IS" AND ANY EXPRESS OR IMPLIED WARRANTIES, INCLUDING, BUT NOT LIMITED TO, THE IMPLIED WARRANTIES OF MERCHANTABILITY AND FITNESS FOR A PARTICULAR PURPOSE ARE DISCLAIMED.
+IN NO EVENT SHALL THE COPYRIGHT HOLDER OR CONTRIBUTORS BE LIABLE FOR ANY DIRECT, INDIRECT, INCIDENTAL, SPECIAL, EXEMPLARY, OR CONSEQUENTIAL DAMAGES (INCLUDING, BUT NOT LIMITED TO, PROCUREMENT OF SUBSTITUTE GOODS OR SERVICES; LOSS OF USE, DATA, OR PROFITS; OR BUSINESS INTERRUPTION) HOWEVER CAUSED AND ON ANY THEORY OF LIABILITY, WHETHER IN CONTRACT, STRICT LIABILITY, OR TORT (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.